Professor Matt Bridge PhD

 Skill Development

-Interest lies in gaining a greater understanding of what leads to optimal skill development.
+What leads to optimal skill development?
 A lot is known about effect of practice structure on the learning and retention of sporting skills in controlled environments and to novel tasks in these environments.
 However, these controlled environments are removed from the dynamic interactive ones in which coaches work.
-This work examines the findings of research in controlled settings by carrying out similar research in real world coaching environments.
-The greater ecological validity of the research will enable practical guidelines to be given to coaches and performers.
+Matt's work examines the findings of research in controlled settings by carrying out similar research in real world coaching environments.
+The greater ecological validity of this research leads to practical guidelines for coaches and performers.

 Athlete development

-As sport becomes increasingly professionalised there is the need to develop a greater understanding of the developmental processes and pathways that lead to both elite performance and lifelong participation in sport and exercise.
-These are mulitfactorial and including physiology, psychology and perhaps most importantly sociological influences.
+As sport becomes increasingly professionalised, there is the need to develop a greater understanding of the developmental processes and pathways that lead to both elite performance and lifelong participation in sport and exercise.
+These are multifactorial and include physiology, psychology and perhaps most importantly sociological influences.
+Research that considers all of these aspects if key to both elite performance and lifelong participation in sport.

 Knowledge exchange and impact

-Alongside his academic work Matt has consulted to the British Olympic Association, the European Tour, Icelandic Golf and for individuals and teams in a variety of sports including golf, cycling and triathlon.
+Alongside his academic work Matt has consulted to the British Olympic Association, the European Tour, Icelandic Golf and for individuals and teams in a variety of sports, including football, golf, cycling and triathlon.

 Learn more about Matt’s research here